 7. Ayurveda Massage

-After your long, stressful journey, few things help to ease the tension in your bones like a traditional Ayurveda massage.
+After your long, stressful journey (and after following some tips for stress from this drug rehab Orlando), few things help to ease the tension in your bones like a traditional Ayurveda massage.
 A quality Ayurveda massage does wonders for your circulation and gives the body a much needed opportunity to recuperate and recharge.
 The oils used in these massages eliminate any unnecessary friction and allow rejuvenating heat to disperse throughout your body’s core.
 More over it’s child friendly.

 8. Colombo City Tour

 There is no better way to truly get to know the city of Colombo than to catch a glimpse of Colombo from an open top bus.
 You are able to see such local landmarks as the Galle Face Promenade, York Street’s remaining British infrastructure, the War Memorial and the Nelum Pokuna Theater, in addition to many more.
 Water and snacks are provided, as well as English speaking tour guides.

 9. Local Eateries